-With Hollywood marketing budgets reaching over a hundred million dollars per blockbuster, it’s easy to get the impression that cinema trades exclusively in bloated, effects-heavy escapist entertainment.
+With Hollywood marketing budgets reaching over $100 million per blockbuster, it’s easy to get the impression that cinema trades exclusively in bloated, effects-heavy escapist entertainment.
 Sure, we have a vague awareness of smaller, indie films existing somewhere in the ether, but who the hell knows when and where they’re being released?
-As such, I find it incumbent upon me to mention right off the bat that Jamison Brandi’s Lie with Me now on Vimeo on Demand and will open in select theatres this coming January.
+As such, I find it incumbent upon me to mention right off the bat that Jamison Brandi’s Lie with Me is available now on Vimeo on Demand and will open in select theatres this coming January.

 Adapted from a play by Keith Bridges and produced with the amount of money James Cameron spends on a haircut, Lie with Me tells of an Irish prostitute named Carla (Lisa Younger) returning home with her boyfriend (Lawrence McEvoy III) to take care of her dying mother (Karen Strassman) and bury the past once and for all.
 She specialises in handicapped Johns, and a local priest (Peter Michael McGowan) refers to her services as a “gift”, so I assumed her touch somehow cures the ill.
 However, the movie never confirms this.
 In fact, it never confirms much of anything, which is sure to frustrate some and engross others.